 - All development proposals that include routes for vehicular movement or sections of such routes for movement, regardless of extent, shall implement and adhere to the street hierarchy and functions detailed in Table 5.1 (Section 5.2) and the requirements of the Design Manual for Urban Roads and Streets (DMURS).
-(Objective AM3) - Development proposals shall offer choices of connected routes for pedestrians, cyclists and motor vehicles and help to dissipate traffic throughout the Plan Lands especially vehicular traffic.
+(Objective AM3) - Development proposals shall identify the movement function of each street in accordance with its strategic importance within the Plan Lands.
+The movement function of each street shall be reflected by an appropriate design speed and series of design measure that promote a self regulating street environment.
 (Objective AM4) - All neighbourhoods shall be afforded direct and convenient vehicular, pedestrian and cyclist access to Main Link and Local Link Streets.
 Local Streets shall be safe, barrier free, overlooked by development and shall have a design speed of 30kph.
 (Objective AM5)